esoh/fitzpo-old/README.md

 ### Express.js/Node.js server
 #### Running independently
-1. Run the MongoDB service on default port 27017
+1. Run the MySQL service on default port 3306
 1. `npm start` to run the node server on default port 8080

     Developer note: running `nodemon` is suggested to prevent having to restart the server every time a write is made to the server code. `npm install -g nodemon` will install nodemon globally.